LAAC-LSCP/ChildProject/docs/source/tools.rst

 Compute recordings duration
 ---------------------------

-Compute recordings duration and store in into a column named ‘duration’ in the metadata.
+Compute recordings duration in ms and store in into a column named ‘duration’ in the metadata.

 .. clidoc::